Sadie (The Cleaning Lady)

 "Sadie (The Cleaning Lady)" was Australian pop singer Johnny Farnham's first solo single.
 The novelty song was released in November 1967 and was No. 1 on the Go-Set National Singles Charts for five weeks in early 1968 (six weeks on the Australian charts in 1968 based on the Kent Music Report).
 It was the largest-selling single in Australia by an Australian artist in the 1960s.

 "Sadie" sold approximately 183,000 copies in Australia and was the highest-selling Australian single until "Up There Cazaly" was released in 1979.
 It was also released in New Zealand, Denmark and Germany.
 The B-side, "In My Room", was written by Farnham.
 The A-side's label includes the acknowledgement "Vacuum cleaner solo: Mr. Jolly".

 Background

 Farnham's manager, Darryl Sambell, had disliked "Sadie (The Cleaning Lady)" because the lyrics were so persistent.
 However, EMI's in-house producer David Mackay insisted, so the single was released in November 1967.
 The song was written by United States writers Ray Gilmore, Johnny Madara and Dave White.
 Sambell approached the Australian Broadcasting Corporation (ABC) TV program This Day Tonight to do a "day in the life of" segment where they followed Farnham around to radio studios to promote the single.
 Sambell also arranged for the electrical appliance store Godfreys to supply a vacuum cleaner salesman, a Mr Jolly, to be on hand.

 By arrangement with Sambell, Melbourne radio DJ Stan Rofe pretended that he disliked "Sadie" before playing it.
-Rofe continued the ploy on TV's Upright and viewers responded with calls to play the song.
+Rofe continued the ploy on TV's Uptight and viewers responded with calls to play the song.
 Rofe was also a writer for Go-Set, a teen-oriented pop magazine.
 Another writer for the magazine, Molly Meldrum, praised Farnham's efforts.
 "Sadie" hit No. 1 on the Go-Set National Singles Charts in January 1968 and remained there for five weeks.
 Selling 180,000 copies in Australia, "Sadie" was the highest selling single by an Australian artist of the decade.
 The B-side, "In My Room", was written by Farnham.
 The album, Sadie, also produced by Mackay, was released in April.

 According to author Jeff Jenkins, another local pop performer, Mike Furber, had the first option on recording "Sadie", but declined.
 Furber later told Sambell that due to this mistake he was not destined for success.